ThanhHung2112/Flutter_GPT/README.md

 You can download the APK file from the releases section of this repository or build the app from source using the instructions below:

-1. Clone this to your computer
+1. Clone  repository this to your computer
 ```bash
 git clone https://github.com/ThanhHung2112/Flutter_GPT.git
 ```